TheCodeCache/apache-spark-local-setup/README.md

 		this -xss option can be tweaked accordingly (slowly starting from 256 KB to 512 kb to 768 kb etc.)

 Once the codebase is all set then take a walk of the codebase, start debugging the source code,

-make changes in the source code for deeper understanding the flow etc. now spark is all yours : D
+	make changes in the source code for deeper understanding of the spark flow etc. now spark is all yours : D

 I'm sure you'll enjoy like I did : p : D